Italian road to socialism: History

-Alessandro Natta, who succeeded Berlinguer upon his death in 1984, declared that he wanted to pursue the Italian road to socialism, even if the PCI was going through a troubled period because of the difficult international situation, the joint attack of Bettino Craxi's PSI and large sectors of the DC who rallied around Craxi, as well as from the rise of Silvio Berlusconi.
+Alessandro Natta, who succeeded Berlinguer upon his death in 1984, declared that he wanted to pursue the Italian road to socialism, even if the PCI was going through a troubled period because of the difficult international situation, the joint attack of the Italian Socialist Party (PSI) led by Bettino Craxi and large sectors of the DC who rallied around Craxi, as well as from the rise of Silvio Berlusconi.
 The main sign of the PCI's weakening was its defeat in the 1985 Italian wage referendum.

-Achille Occhetto, who took over from Natta in 1988 after his resignation for health reasons, was promoter of the end of the Italian road to socialism, embracing blairism, concretizing his action in 1989, when he announced the "Svolta della Bolognina" ("Turning point of the Bolognina"), opening a debate in the Party's cadres, in order to dissolve the Party and to abandon the socialist perspective (he was supported by the 67% of the Party's cadres).
-During the XX Party Congress in Rimini in 1991 his position was supported by 86% of the cadres, and was finally formalised the dissolution of the Italian Communist Party and the foundation of the Democratic Party of the Left, founded on Tony Blair's Third Way, with Occhetto himself as leader.
-The dissolution of the PCI was opposed by a group of delegates that would later form the Communist Refoundation Party, in order to continue the struggle for the Italian road to socialism with other italian left wing experiences.
+Achille Occhetto, who took over from Natta in 1988 after his resignation for health reasons, was promoter of the end of the Italian road to socialism, embracing the Third Way politics of mainstream centre-left parties, concretizing his action in 1989, when he announced the turning point of the Bolognina (svolta della Bolognina), opening a debate in the party's cadres, in order to dissolve the party and to abandon the socialist perspective (he was supported by the 67% of the party's cadres).
+During the XX Congress in Rimini in 1991, his position was supported by 86% of the cadres, and was finally formalised the dissolution of the PCI and the foundation of the Democratic Party of the Left (PDS) with Occhetto himself as leader.
+The dissolution of the PCI was opposed by a group of delegates that would later form the Communist Refoundation Party (PRC) in order to continue the struggle for the Italian road to socialism with other Italian left-wing experiences.

 Domestic politics

-We want a Socialist society that matches the conditions of our Country, that respects all the freedoms enshrined in our Constitution, founded on a plurality of Parties [...] a society that respects all freedoms of human beings except one, the one of exploit the labour of other human beings.
+We want a Socialist society that matches the conditions of our Country, that respects all the freedoms enshrined in our Constitution, founded on a plurality of Parties ... a society that respects all freedoms of human beings except one, the one of exploit the labour of other human beings.